googleforgames/open-match-docs/site/content/en/docs/Guides/telemetry.md

 ---

 Open Match is instrumented with [OpenCensus](https://opencensus.io/), a telemetry library.
-The metrics that Open Match provides gives you insight into the performance and health of your Open Match cluster.
+The metrics that Open Match provides give you insight into the performance and health of your Open Match cluster.

 ## Dashboard